 Introduction

-AGILITY delivers automated packet capture analysis, root cause analysis and validation, in summary called Automated Root Cause Analysis (“ARCA”).
-AGILITY contains a GUI and API to interface with users and to integrate with external systems.
-AGILITY can be deployed in preproduction and production environments.
+AGILITY delivers Automated Root Cause Analysis (ARCA).
+ARCA includes automated packet capture analysis, root cause analysis, and validation.
+The software includes a Graphical User Interface (GUI) for user interaction and an API (Application Programming Interface) for integrations with external systems.
+AGILITY is deployable in preproduction and production environments.

 System Description

-AGILITY is a cloud native product that can be deployed on a public cloud or on-premises.
-AGILITY is easy to integrate and provides REST APIs for integration and a GUI for user interaction.
+AGILITY is a cloud native product deployable on a public cloud or on-premises.
+The software provides an intuitive GUI and REST APIs for easy and efficient integration.

 The framework is fully containerized and built as a collection of microservices.
 It is designed to scale horizontally to increase its processing capacity.
 Its functionality and performance are monitored and alarmed using cloud native tools.

-AGILITY loads test results from the network in the form of packet capture (PCAP), logs or text files, and using the available Machine Learning Model, it can generate predictions in the form of successes and failures along with root causes for the failures.
+AGILITY loads test results from the network through packet capture (PCAP) logs or text files.
+Then, using the available Machine Learning Model, the software generates predictions that detail test session results and provide root cause analyses for unsuccessful tests.

+Figure 1: AGILITY Prediction Workflow